Tax Services Atlanta | IRS Resolution

 Keep in mind that there is a setup fee, and in some cases, you may need to submit a financial statement.
 Make sure to follow the appropriate steps based on your circumstances.

-Section 6331 of the Internal Revenue Code states that no levy (seizure of assets) can be carried out while certain installment agreements are pending or in effect.
+Section 6331 of the Internal Revenue Code states that the IRS cannot carry out a levy (seizure of assets) while certain installment agreements are pending or in effect.
 The determination of whether to file a federal tax lien depends on the dollar amount of the liability.
-If a taxpayer submits an offer in compromise or their account is placed into uncollectible status, a federal tax lien may be filed.
+If a taxpayer submits an offer in compromise or their account is placed into uncollectible status, the IRS may file a federal tax lien.

-For certain taxpayers who enter into installment agreements on timely filed returns, the failure-to-pay penalty is reduced from half a percent to a quarter percent per month for any month in which an installment agreement is in effect.
+For certain taxpayers who enter into installment agreements on timely filed returns, the IRS reduces the failure-to-pay penalty from half a percent to a quarter percent per month for any month in which an installment agreement is in effect.
 However, if the agreements are terminated, penalties increase to one-half percent.

 Guaranteed Installment Agreement